Bagby History, Family Crest & Coats of Arms

 - George William Bagby (1828-1883), American humorist

-- Jacob W. Bagby, American Democrat politician, Candidate for Missouri State House of Representatives from Benton County, 1920
+- Jacob W. Bagby, American Democratic Party politician, Candidate for Missouri State House of Representatives from Benton County, 1920

-- George W. Bagby, American Democrat politician, Delegate to Democratic National Convention from Wyoming, 1996 (alternate), 2000, 2004; Candidate for Presidential Elector for Wyoming, 2000; Member of Democratic National Committee from Wyoming, 2004
+- George W. Bagby, American Democratic Party politician, Delegate to Democratic National Convention from Wyoming, 1996 (alternate), 2000, 2004; Candidate for Presidential Elector for Wyoming, 2000; Member of Democratic National Committee from Wyoming, 2004

 - E. W. Bagby, American Republican politician, Alternate Delegate to Republican National Convention from Kentucky, 1880

-- Deidre Macapinlac Bagby, American Democrat politician, Delegate to Democratic National Convention from California, 1996
+- Deidre Macapinlac Bagby, American Democratic Party politician, Delegate to Democratic National Convention from California, 1996

 - B. D. Bagby, American Republican politician, Alternate Delegate to Republican National Convention from Indiana, 1888